Russia's VK launches RuStore for apps after exit of Western alternatives - NewsBreak

 Russia's VK launches RuStore for apps after exit of Western alternatives

-Apple and Alphabet’s Google, the two largest app stores in the world, have limited access for Russian users in response to Moscow’s actions in Ukraine.
+Apple and Alphabet's Google (GOOGL.O), the two largest app stores in the world, have limited access for Russian users in response to Moscow's actions in Ukraine.

-The Kremlin is pushing for the rapid development of domestic digital alternatives and has accelerated its years-long campaign to exert control over the online space, limiting access to Meta’s Instagram and Facebook, Twitter and Google’s News platform.
+The Kremlin is pushing for the rapid development of domestic digital alternatives and has accelerated its years-long campaign to exert control over the online space, limiting access to Meta's Instagram and Facebook (FB.O), Twitter (TWTR.N) and Google's News platform. read more

-RuStore was created with the support of Russia’s ministry of digital development, communications and mass media, as well as Russian technology company Yandex, the country’s largest lender Sberbank, and cybersecurity firm Kaspersky Lab.
+RuStore was created with the support of Russia's ministry of digital development, communications and mass media, as well as Russian technology company Yandex (YNDX.O), the country's largest lender Sberbank (SBER.MM), and cybersecurity firm Kaspersky Lab.

 "Creating a Russian app store is an essential task, dictated by market conditions" said Maksut Shadaev, minister of communications and media, in a statement announcing the launch.